jplfaria/CONCORDIA/docs/benchmarking.md

 The benchmarking workflow consists of:

 1. Preparing datasets in `eval/datasets/`.
-2. Running benchmarks with the Python CLI in `eval/scripts/benchmark_runner.py`.
+2. Running benchmarks with the Python CLI in `eval/scripts/benchmark_runner.py` (or more commonly, using the `eval/scripts/run_custom_benchmarks.sh` script).
-3. Evaluating results with `eval/scripts/evaluate_suite.py`.
+3. Evaluating results with `eval/evaluate_suite.py`.
-4. Inspecting metrics and plots in `eval/results/`.
+4. Inspecting metrics and plots.
+Raw outputs from benchmark runs are typically generated in a timestamped subdirectory within `eval/results/` (this directory is ignored by Git).
+An example of a complete run, including evaluation outputs, can be found in `eval/example_outputs/` (this directory is tracked by Git).

 ## Prerequisites